-The natural environment in the Municipality of the County of Antigonish is not only a significant part of the cultural identity in the municipality, but it plays an important role in the ecological integrity and ecosystem and natural services that make the municipality a spectacular place to live and visit.
+The natural environment in the Municipality of the County of Inverness is not only a significant part of the cultural identity in the municipality, but it plays an important role in the ecological integrity and ecosystem and natural services that make the Municipality a spectacular place to live and visit.
 These areas include beaches, wetlands, coastal habitats, nature reserves, among many others.
-There are also areas of cultural significance across the municipality that the Municipality wishes to dedicate for conservation uses.
 Although, in many instances, these areas are protected by provincial or federal laws, it is important for the Municipality to communicate the significance of these features.
 Council will protect ecologically and culturally sensitive and significant areas through the Conservation Designation of this Municipal Planning Strategy.

-Policy 3-61: Council shall establish, on Schedule 'A', the Future Land Use Map, the Conservation Designation.
+Policy 3-67: Council shall establish, on Schedule ['A'], the Future Land Use Map, the Conservation Designation.
 This designation shall be applied to areas of natural and cultural sensitivity and significance, such as large wetlands, protected beaches, and wilderness areas.

-Policy 3-62: Council shall, on the maps of the Land Use By-law, permit the following zones in the Conservation Designation:
+Policy 3-68: Council shall, on the maps of the Land Use By-law, permit the following zones in the Conservation Designation:

-(a) Conservation Zone
+(a) Conservation Zone.